tim-slifer/tim-slifer.github.io/content/about.md

 title = "About Me"
 +++

+I'm Tim.
+I'm a QA Engineer.
+My speciality is building QA teams from the ground up, integrating cross-functionally with other disciplines across the org, and setting up to scale as a company grows.
+I focus heavily on automation, but strive to build a fully documented and traceable suite of tests through both the manual and automated testing paths.

+My work involves defining processes and procedures, ensuring the right people are in the appropriate roles, as well as choosing and deploying testing tools and frameworks.
+I also work closely with my teams to identify and solve testing challenges, be it concerning process accommodations, technical solutions, or skills enhancement.

-I'm Tim, and I am a Software Developer in QA.
-I specialize in test automation development, with a focus on team enablement and maturation.
-This equates not only to putting the right tools, process, and people into place, but also getting outside the box to help solve the testing challenges presented by an application.
-I work to bring automation teams online, make them operational, and quickly adding value to both the testing efforts and general product quality.
+My experience includes leading and managing teams in companies ranging from seed stage startups to Fortune 50 enterprises.
+I work to bring  teams online, make them operational, and quickly adding value to both the testing efforts and general product quality.

-My primary area of interest is teams that are either starting out or overhauling existing QA or test automation efforts.

-I am also the creator and maintainer of [Qadenz](http://qadenz.dev), a Java-based test automation library built around Selenium and TestNG that takes the heavy lifting out of automation development and allow teams to focus instead on rapid creation of automated tests.
+I am also a strong believer in the Culture of Quality concept.
+Quality is not bolted on at the end of a development cycle.
+Quality must be baked in by everyone involved in the SDLC, regardless of role.